Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Hyundai being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Hyundai outracing its opponent in any situation possible, making it better choice for boy racers.
 The Swedish car is incomparably more generous when it comes to range, which could (and potentially should) be a deal-breaker for the other contender.
-No mistake, whatever you decide here, but I'd still go for the Volvo.
+It's really tough to make a final decision here, but if I'd need to, I'd say Volvo.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number